kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Updated 'Fuel Depot - T3 Section' route.
 - Updated dialog with HK-50 on Peragus; giving us +2 LSP.
 - Updated dialog during 'Ebon Hawk to Telos'; giving us +1 LSP (+1 more than previous iteration).
+- Added looting 3x Crystal Formation in Dantooine's Crystal Cave.
+- Added looting Kinrath Matriarch.
-- There's now a chance to loot a 'Crystal, Nextor' in the Dantooine Crystal Cave, instead of purchasing one from Oondar on Nar Shaddaa
+- There's now a chance to loot 'Crystal, Nextor' in the Dantooine Crystal Cave, instead of purchasing one from Oondar on Nar Shaddaa.
+- Added the option to upgrade lightsaber before the start of Dxun at the cost of ~5s but to potentially save a lot of time with combat.
 - Visas now arriving at the end of Dantooine on 50 alignment point shifts.
 - Alignment route updated due to Visas showing up at the end of Dantooine.
 - Credits Route and Shopping Trip updated for Telos Station - Samhan Dobo.